paj-cash/paj_ramp/README.md

 # PAJ Ramp SDK

-A comprehensive SDK for PAJ Ramp onramp and offramp operations with real-time transaction updates using Socket.IO.
+A comprehensive SDK for PAJ Ramp onramp and offramp operations with real-time transaction updates using webhooks.

-## Features

-- **Onramp Operations**: Create orders and observe real-time updates
-- **Offramp Operations**: Complete offramp workflow with bank account management
-- **Real-time Updates**: Socket.IO integration for live transaction status updates
-- **TypeScript Support**: Full TypeScript definitions included
-- **Functional API**: Clean functional approach for better composability

 ## Installation